tas09009/thredup-scraper-api/README.md

 ---
 # Notes
+*what percentage can be used for the following, after filtration indifferent to style.
+What about post style?*

 ### Description for tops:
 - Search shorts: rompers are also displayed and identified as dresses
 - contents of rayon, nylon and viscose cannot be higher than 50%